 How many times have you struggled to figure out who your target audience is?
 Identifying your target audience can be an overwhelming and daunting task.
-It’s easy to get confused and lose track of where you started from but if you follow these tried and tested steps you’ll be able to identify and understand your target audience quickly and thoroughly.
+It’s easy to get confused and lose track of where you started from but if you follow these tried and tested steps you’ll be able to understand how to identify a target audience quickly and thoroughly.

 Step 1.
 Understand your Product/Service

 The first thing you need to do is understand the product/service you are trying to market.
 Write down the features and benefits you have to offer.
 Having this written list infant of you while you follow through the rest of the steps is going to be a big help.
 You’ll keep revisiting these to make sure you’re on the right track.

 Step 2.
 Segment the Market

 Target audience segmentation is very important as you may have a variety of customers, the needs of one may vary from those of another.
 One might need to buy a project urgently, the other might take a long time to decide whether or not to make the purchase.
 Start with defining these customers.
 Let’s say you have 3 to 5 types of them.
 The first thing you need to do is name them and bring them to life.
 Imagine that they actually exist and you’ve known them a long time.

 Answer these questions about each one of them:

 Where do they live?

 What is the population of that place?

 What part of the city do they live in?